 The cost for a one varies depending on the extent of operation necessary to achieve optimum results.

-The Kole Plastic Surgery Center Center accepts cash, check, and credit card (MasterCard®, Visa®, American Express®, Discover®) as acceptable forms of payment.
+The Kole Plastic Surgery Center accepts cash, check, and credit card (MasterCard®, Visa®, American Express®, Discover®) as acceptable forms of payment.

 Financing is also available through CareCredit®, United Medical Credit and Advanced Care.